 Platform cases matter more than flashy demos

-AI assistants, coding agents, and products where the model is embedded into the core user flow deserve the same design-review rigor as any other platform-heavy system.
+A flashy demo is easy to build and easy to overrate.
+AI assistants, coding agents, and products where the model is embedded into the core flow behave like platform systems — and deserve the same design-review rigor, or the cost of the mistake surfaces in production.

 How the route is structured